OHDSInflammation/StudyPackage/README.md

 For both DARWIN and HADES packages we need to set up cohorts.
 This can be done in several ways:

-1. Create the cohorts in ATLAS and then either manually pull the JSONs into the correct directory
+1. Create the cohorts in ATLAS and then either manually pull the JSONs ('Cohort Defintions' > 'Export' > 'JSON') into the correct directory

     -   Directory location for targets: `inst/targets/cohorts`